SOLAR POWERED LIGHTS & THEIR COMPONENTS

 Solar lights, however, are not limited to the above function.
 You can get solar powered lights which interrupt this cycle such as PIR (proximity infra-red) sensor lights or remote controlled lights.

 PIR solar lights operate only when triggered by a heat source (person) passing through the sensor zone.
 This operation usually only lasts seconds or minutes before switching off again.
 PIR lights are best suited as a security or safety lighting solution where a constant light source is not required.

-BlackFrog Solar have an extensive range of solar powered lights including remote controlled solar lights including spot lights, wall lights and flood lights.
+BlackFrog Solar has an extensive range of solar powered lights including remote controlled solar lights including spotlights, wall lights and floodlights.